 Except as otherwise provided in this Agreement, the Publisher retains all the rights and functions of management that it has by law.
 As long as the action of the Publisher does not violate this Agreement, it shall have the right to manage the business and direct the work force.
 The functions listed in this Article are some illustrations of the responsibilities retained by the Publisher and are not intended as an all-inclusive list.
-The management of all of the Publisher's operations; determining methods of operation and production; the direction of the employees, including but not limited to, the right to control all the operations or services to be performed in the newsroom or by the employees of the company; to decide what work shall be performed in the newsroom or by employees; to schedule working hours; to hire, promote and demote, to transfer, to suspend, discipline, discharge for just cause; to enforce reasonable rules and regulations; to establish and measure performance standards; to introduce new and improved methods, materials, equipment or facilities; to change or eliminate existing methods, materials, equipment or facilities vested exclusively in the Company, unless otherwise specifically limited by this Agreement.
+The management of all of the Publisher 's operations; determining methods of operation and production; the direction of the employees, including but not limited to, the right to control all the operations or services to be performed in the newsroom or by the employees of the company; to decide what work shall be performed in the newsroom or by employees; to schedule working hours; to hire, promote and demote, to transfer, to suspend, discipline, discharge for just cause; to enforce reasonable rules and regulations; to establish and measure performance standards; to introduce new and improved methods, materials, equipment or facilities; to change or eliminate existing methods, materials, equipment or facilities; and to close the business for any reason providing notice is given to employees, are among the responsibilities vested exclusively in the Company, unless otherwise specifically limited by this Agreement.
 It is agreed that the enumeration above of management rights, which are exercisable in the Publisher's discretion, shall not be deemed to exclude other management rights not herein specifically enumerated which the Publisher shall have the right to exercise in its discretion, provided only that the exercise of such rights shall not be in conflict with the Agreement.
 The exercise or non-exercise of rights hereby retained by the Publisher shall not be deemed a waiver of any such right or prevent the Publisher from exercising such rights in any way in the future.